joelbrewster/not-paid/README.md

 ## Client did not pay?

-<del>~~Add opacity to the body tag and decrease it every day until their site completely fades away.
-Set a due date and customize the number of days you offer them until the website is fully vanished.~~</del>
+Add opacity to the body tag and decrease it every day until their site completely fades away.
+Set a due date and customize the number of days you offer them until the website is fully vanished.

-Change all fonts to be Comic Sans

 ```javascript
 /* change these variables as you wish */